0chain/zwalletcli/README.md

 `zwallet` is a command line interface (CLI) to demonstrate the functionalities of 0Chain.

-The CLI uses the [0chain Go SDK](https://github.com/0chain/gosdk) to do most of its functions.
+The CLI utilizes the [0chain Go SDK](https://github.com/0chain/gosdk).

 ## Architecture

-`zwallet` is configurable to work with any 0chain network.
-It uses a config file and a wallet file stored locally on the filesystem.
+`zwallet` can be configured to work with any 0chain network.
+It uses a config file and a wallet file both stored on the local filesystem.

-For most of its transactional commands, `zwallet` uses the `0dns` to discover the network nodes, then submits the transaction(s) requested to the miners, and finally waits the confirmation on the sharders.
+For most transactions, `zwallet` uses the `0dns` to discover the network nodes, creates and submits transaction(s) to the miners, and finally waits for transaction confirmation on the sharders.

 ![alt text](docs/architecture.png "Architecture")